Search

 Remember to work safely around equipment such as carts, hand trucks, trolleys, trucks, manual forklifts, conveyors, etc. Each will have its own safe work procedures and precautions.
 For example:

-• Where equipment such as cranes, hoists, slings, carts and others are used for material handling, be sure to use good safety practices.
+• Where equipment such as cranes, hoists, slings, carts and others are used for material handling, be sure to use appropriate safety practices.

 • Where forklift trucks are used, be sure to follow appropriate safety precautions for the vehicle itself, the operator, and for by-standers.

-Work done at heights (e.g., on platforms/scaffolding or ladders) require specific safety procedures.
+Work done at heights (e.g., on platforms/scaffolding or ladders) requires specific safety procedures.

 • hand tools (includes hand saws, hammers, screwdrivers, etc.)